Strength

 - True linear periodization (frequent, auto-regulated load adjustments), progressing from moderate to heavy loads

-- True linear periodization with daily undulation, heavy days, moderate load days, intermittent light-load days (frequent, auto-regulated load adjustments)
+- True linear periodization with daily undulation, including heavy days, moderate load/hypertrophy days, and intermittent periods incorporating light load days (frequent, auto-regulated load adjustments).

 Additional Courses